Suyavsaifi/Suyavsaifi/README.md

 - 👋 Hi, I’m @Suyavsaifi
-- 👀 I’m interested in Developments
+- 👀 Working as a developper in Python and SQL
-- 🌱 I’m currently learning PowerShell Scripting
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on LinkedIn
 - 📫 How to reach me muhdshoaibsaifi@gmail.com